Weather icon

 Download the KultureCity App and the South Florida Fair App!

 If this is your first time attending the fair, KultureCity has a great Social Story customized to our South Florida Fair available on their app.
-Simply download the app, search for the location of the event, and click on the tab “Social Story” at the top of the page.
-Social stories are a fantastic tool for helping your loved one understand what will happen throughout the day from arrival, through security, getting a sensory bag, different experiences and more.
+Simply download the app, search for the location of the event (South Florida Fairgrounds), and click on the tab “Social Story” at the top of the page.
+Social stories are a fantastic tool for helping your loved one understand what will happen throughout the day from arrival, through security, getting a sensory bag, different experiences, and more.
 Getting this visual cue of what is coming next greatly reduces anxiety and will help to create a more positive experience for the family.

 Planning Your Visit at the South Florida Fair